Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 #### Throughput and Latency

 Throughput is measured in mega-samples transferred per second (MSPS).
 It is measured by viewing the runtime-generated trace texts using the Vitis analyzer.
-Latency is defined as the time between the first sample being sent by the data mover into the row-wise FFT kernel and the first sample from the col-wise FFT kernel being received by the data mover.
-The steps to measure throughput and latency are listed below:
+Latency is the time between the first sample being sent by the data mover into the row-wise FFT kernel and the first sample from the col-wise FFT kernel being received by the data mover.
+The steps to measure throughput and latency are as follows:

 1. Compile the design using `EN_TRACE=1`.
 It automatically includes a `xrt.ini` file while packaging, which comprises the following: